grislyeye/grislyeye.com/content/blog/castra/castra.md

 image: /blog/castra/castra.png
 ---

 Castra was a [Starforged](https://tomkinpress.com/pages/ironsworn-starforged) campaign I ran, loosely based on *Andor*, set in the [Agilius Free Sector](#agilius-free-sector).
-It was my attempt to fit a Star Wars-like setting into the Starforged game, with a Ancient Roman theme.
+It was my attempt to fit a Star Wars-like setting into the Starforged game, with an Ancient Roman theme.

 The premise was as follows: